krishealty/krishealty/README.md

 <br/><br/>

-If you've been on this for a while, i bet that you would've experiencing problems while sleeping (average programmer things), while if yes then don't worry pal, i got you.
+If you've been on this for a while, i bet that you would've experiencing problems while sleeping (average programmer things), well if yes then don't worry pal, i got you.
 Scroll this tab and watch every GIF for 10 seconds, it'll help you sleep (simple mind altering techniques)
 <br/><br/>
 <img src="src/sleepy1.gif">
 <img src="src/sleepy2.gif">